flokoe/bash-hackers-wiki/docs/syntax/pe.md

 `Be liberal in what you accept, and conservativehappy in what you send`

-Since there is only one \"conservative\" in that example, it really doesn\'t matter which of the two forms we use.
+Since there is only one \"conservative\" in that example, it really doesn't matter which of the two forms we use.

-Let's play with the word \"in\", I don\'t know if it makes any sense, but let's substitute it with \"by\".
+Let's play with the word \"in\", I don't know if it makes any sense, but let's substitute it with \"by\".

 [**First form: Substitute first occurrence**]{.underline}